tembo-io/website/docs/tembo-cloud/Application Services/REST-API.md

 export TEMBO_TOKEN=<your token>
 ```

-PostgREST will come configured to run in Tembo Cloud and no configuration is required.
-However, you optionally configure PostgREST by setting any of the [environment variables configurations](https://postgrest.org/en/stable/references/configuration.html?highlight=environment%20variables#environment-variables) supported by PostgREST.
+PostgREST comes pre-configured to run in Tembo Cloud.
+However, you can optionally configure PostgREST by setting any of the [environment variables configurations](https://postgrest.org/en/stable/references/configuration.html?highlight=environment%20variables#environment-variables) supported by PostgREST.

 Patch your existing Tembo instance to enable PostgREST.
 We'll set the the configurations to `None` so that the defaults are assigned.